project-tsurugi/tateyama/README.md

 ```sh
 cmake --build . --target doxygen
 ```

+### Use of Address Sanitizer (ASAN)

+Due to the [ASAN compatibility issue with dlopen rpath handling](https://bugs.llvm.org/show_bug.cgi?id=27790), you need to specify LD_LIBRARY_PATH the path to installed libraries: `<installation directory>/lib`.
+Otherwise jogasaki library will not be found on initialization and errors are reported as below:
+> "libjogasaki-memory.so: cannot open shared object file: No such file or directory"

 ### Customize logging setting
 You can customize logging in the same way as sharksfin.
 See sharksfin [README.md](https://github.com/project-tsurugi/sharksfin/blob/master/README.md#customize-logging-setting) for more details.